j-fischer/js-mock/README.md

 and include bower_components/js-mock/dist/js-mock.js in your project.

-## Using Ember CLI
+If you are building an Ember CLI application, just use the [Ember JsMock](https://github.com/j-fischer/ember-js-mock) addon to add JsMock to your Ember CLI application tests.

-Please see the [Ember JsMock](https://github.com/j-fischer/ember-js-mock) addon to add JsMock to your Ember CLI application tests.
+    $ ember install ember-js-mock

 ## Getting Started